 Awards are made in the form of lump sum cash payouts, reportable to the IRS.
 Tax liabilities are the sole responsibility of the winners and their families.

-Poetry Out Loud curriculum materials include the online poetry anthology, a comprehensive teacher’s guide, a video series of National Finals performances, lesson plans, and promotional and media guides.
+Poetry Out Loud teaching resources and curriculum materials include the online poetry anthology, a comprehensive teacher’s guide, a video series of National Finals performances, lesson plans, and promotional and media guides.
 Hard copies of materials are free for teachers participating in the official program.

 While teachers, students, and poetry lovers everywhere can use this website and its free materials to organize their own contests, the official contest is limited to the programs run by each state's arts agency.
 If you are interested in participating in the official program for New York State, please go here or contact Teachers & Writers Collaborative at POL@twc.org.